 The Volkswagen Touareg doubles as a capable off-roader and a luxurious family car – although it comes at a price

-The Volkswagen Touareg is a large SUV that sits at the top of the company’s range.
+The Touareg sits at the top of the company’s range.
 Most models will never see more challenging terrain than a muddy track or grassy field, but buyers can be reassured that the Touareg is capable when they need it.
-While it doesn’t have the ultimate off-road ability of rivals like the Land Rover Discovery or more expensive Range Rover, the car will overcome most obstacles off the beaten track thanks to its high ground clearance, 4MOTION permanent four-wheel drive and powerful, torquey diesel engines.
+While it doesn’t have the ultimate off-road ability of rivals like the Land Rover Discovery, Range Rover Sport or more expensive Range Rover, the car will overcome most obstacles off the beaten track thanks to its high ground clearance, 4MOTION permanent four-wheel drive and powerful, torquey diesel engines.

 Our choice: Touareg 3.0 TDI V6 SE

-The 328bhp Hybrid provides even more pace, and can be driven in near-silence on electric power alone for short distances at low speeds – although the sheer size and weight of the car means it’s never long before the 3.0-litre V6 petrol engine kicks in.
+The 328bhp Hybrid provides plenty of pace, and can be driven in near-silence on electric power alone for short distances at low speeds – although the sheer size and weight of the car means it’s never long before the 3.0-litre V6 petrol engine kicks in.
 Opt for the range-topping 4.2-litre V8 TDI, and you’ll be able to outsprint most hot hatches, although this model is obviously much more expensive to run.

 Just steer clear of the 4.2-litre V8 TDI if running costs are a concern – this potent model returns only 31mpg and emits 239g/km.
 It also sits in the highest insurance group, although no Touareg will be especially cheap to insure.
 Service intervals are variable, so the car will flag up when it needs a check, and VW offers a pre-paid maintenance plan to keep costs down.